v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 - Android Enterprise.

 ### Global HTTP proxy on Android Enterprise devices <!-- 4816339  -->
-On Android Enterprise devices, you will be able to configure a global HTTP proxy to meet your organization's web browsing standards:
+On Android Enterprise devices, you'll be able to configure a global HTTP proxy to meet your organization's web browsing standards:

 1. Select **Device configuration** > **Profiles** > **Create profile**.
 1. For the platform, select **Android Enterprise**.
 1. Select **Device owner**.
-1. For the profile type, select **Device restrictions** for the profile type >
+1. For the profile type, select **Device restrictions**.
 1. Select **Connectivity**.

 After you configure the proxy, all HTTP traffic will use it.
 This feature applies to Android Enterprise devices that are in device-owner mode.